 Best For: Dull skin, fine lines and uneven skin tone

 Vitamin C is a powerful antioxidant that's able to protect skin from environmental aggressors like pollution, UV and stress.
-It boosts collagen production, brightens skin, and helps to reduce fine lines and wrinkles.
+It boosts collagen production and brightens skin.
 Use it in the morning for best results.

 Best For: Everyone!

 Hyaluronic acid is a naturally occurring polysaccharide found in the human body.
 It acts as a cushioning and lubrication agent for our joints, nerves, hair, skin, and eyes.
 When used in skincare, it acts as a moisture binder, which means that it will attach itself to the water in the cells (while also attracting and holding water from the air) making them plump.